 Evidence shows that a smoke-free environment increases the rate of quitting and reduces the number of people taking up smoking or recommencing smoking if they had previously quit.

-In maintaining a smoke-free campus, ANU is seeking to encourage and support people to quit smoking and to protect vulnerable members of our community from incidental exposure to tobacco smoke.
+In maintaining a smoke-free campus, ANU is seeking to encourage and support people to quit smoking and to protect vulnerable members of our community from incidental exposure to tobacco smoke and vaping by-products.

 People who choose to smoke are encouraged to be considerate of their colleagues and classmates by smoking off campus, and to also consider their own health by accessing support to reduce, or ideally quit, their use of tobacco products.
 For further information go to Frequently Asked Questions and Staff and Student Support.